 What is a Tankless Toilet?
 Function?

-The flushing procedure of tankless toilets is nearly the same as an ordinary model, except the tank of water that is refilled every flush.
+The flushing procedure of tankless toilets is nearly the same as an ordinary model, except for the tank of water that is refilled every flush.
 Tankless toilets utilize an electric motor to create enough pressure to drain waste from the bowl using an emptying siphon into your drainage system.

 A valve that is connected to the toilet controls the quantity of water which can be poured into the bowl, to avoid overflowing.